ametekohy/MSSQL-reference/README.md

 * [References](#references)
 ---
 ## General info
-This project is a reference
+This project is a reference to MSSQL techniques and uses.

 ---
 ## Technologies